-If there is one thing employers have learned over the past 18 months, it’s the importance of engaging their frontline employees.
-Intentional and authentic engagement have proven to reduce employee turnover and lower absenteeism while increasing productivity and profitability.
+Now, businesses realize the importance of engaging their frontline employees.
+It shows you care about your workers, and it's also proven to reduce employee turnover and lower absenteeism while increasing productivity and profitability.

-Most mobile communication platforms on the market are app-based, which requires employees to download an app onto their phones.
-The average adoption rate by frontline employees for app-based solutions is 40% at best, and many of those who do opt in typically don't keep their notifications turned on.
+While app-based tools can offer some robust solutions, the downside is the average adoption rate by frontline employees for app-based solutions is 40% at best.
+And many of those who do opt-in typically don't keep their notifications turned on.

 Tips for Choosing the Right Platform for Your Employees